The Pantheon is a building in the Latin Quarter in Paris, France.

-After its success, the original pendulum was later returned to the Musée des Arts et Métiers, and a copy is now displayed at the Pantheon.
+The original pendulum is now at Musée des Arts et Métiers, and its copy is on display at the Pantheon.

 6. It was home to ‘The Thinker’

-From 1906 to 1922 the Panthéon in Paris was home to the site of Auguste Rodin’s famous sculpture The Thinker.
+From 1906 to 1922, the Panthéon in Paris was home to Auguste Rodin’s famous sculpture The Thinker.

 Today the original marble copy of ‘The Thinker’ resides in Musee Rodin in Paris.